2021-2022 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 Design and methods

-- Partners that will collaborate on this project?
+- Description of partners that will collaborate on this project

 Interpretation and analysis plan

-- Are potential contributions of this study described?
+- Potential contributions of this study are described

-- Are partners included in the reporting of study findings?
+- Inclusion of partners in the reporting of study findings

 Full proposal (overall score including budget and timelines)